OpenEvalProject/evals/manuscripts/elife-80470/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/80470/elife-80470-fig6-v2.jpg)

 **Figure 6.:** (A) Glomerular positions across all eight OBs (grey), plotted separately and identified by the structural class of their primary odorant (red).
 Numbers indicate odorants in each class.
 (B) Size of statistically significant spatial clusters for glomeruli with primary odorants in each odorant class.
 Radius of persistently significant Ripley’s K indicates the minimal radius (in μm) at which the Ripley’s K metric remained significant at p<0.01 as radii were progressively increased.
 Numbers below each bar indicate number of OBs (out of 8) showing statistically significant clustering.
 Boxes show median and interquartile ranges.
 Colors match odorant class coloration in previous figures.
 (C) Maximal projection of response maps elicited by odorants within four distinct structural classes: carboxylic acids, amines, pyrazines/thiazoles, and phenol/methoxy-containing aromatics.
 Numbers indicate number of odorants tested within each class.
 All data taken from the same mouse.
-Individual glomeruli show little to no co-tuning to odorants in different classes.Figure 6—source data 1.Figure 6A.Figure 6—source data 2.Figure 6B.
+Individual glomeruli show little to no co-tuning to odorants in different classes.

 ## Discussion